 How to restore WordPress to factory settings

 Although WordPress does not have an automatic reset function.
-If you need to restore it to factory conditions to start setting up your website from scratch, you can use a free plugin to do so.
+If you need to want to reset wordpress website to the factory conditions and start setting up your website from scratch.
+Well, you can use a free plugin to do so.
 Let me show you a quick way to reset your wordpress website in few minutes.

 First of all, restoring a WordPress website means returning WordPress to its initial settings by clearing the database of all previously installed plugins.